nschlia/ffmpegfs/README.md

 https://nschlia.github.io/ffmpegfs/<br />

 *Release 1.1 is out!
 Now work commences on V1.2 that will target at fixing the last known glitches.
-Later V1.3 will bringing nice new features like DVD support.
+Later V1.3 will be bringing nice new features like DVD support.
 So please stay tuned.*

 ffmpegfs is a read-only FUSE filesystem which transcodes between audio